ky66/ROBIN/README.md

-# ROBIN: An Experimentally-derived Nucleic Acid Binding Library Informs RNA-binding Chemical Space
+# Machine Learning Informs RNA-Binding Chemical Space

 **<ins>R</ins>epository <ins>O</ins>f <ins>BI</ins>nders to <ins>N</ins>ucleic acids (ROBIN)** is a new experimentally-derived nucleic acid binding small molecule library.
-This chemical library was curated by small molecule microarray (SMM) screening of 36 nucleic acid targets against a library of 24,579 small molecules.
+This chemical library was curated by small molecule microarray (SMM) screening of 36 nucleic acid targets against a library of 24,572 small molecules.
 Here, we have included the code used for generation of machine learning models and figures published in the following paper:  <br>
 [put the DOI of the paper]